SamuelGandalf/VulScanner/README.md

 The VulnerabiltiesScanner.py is a simple code to simply scan and return the banners/flags of some ports in metasploitable which are printed into the VulDiscoverd file
-The VulScanner.py scans the host which is the metasploitable and compares the list of some possible vulnerabilities/banners in the VulnerableFlags.txt and print out the possible vulnerability/banner that can be exploited in the metasploitable The VulnerableFlags.txt can be add with more banners.
+The VulScanner.py scans the target which is the metasploitable and compares the list of some possible ports/banners in the VulnerableFlags.txt and print out the possible vulnerability/banner that can be exploited in the metasploitable The VulnerableFlags.txt can be add with more banners.
 The Ports to scan are;